mhwice/doubly-redirect-service/README.md

 Total Requests: 30,000
 Daily Rate: 43.2M requests/day

-> Completed successfull.
+> Completed successfully.
 P95 response time was 61ms.
 Interestingly, the response time stayed around 35ms for most of the test, but jumped to 70ms at the end (last 10 seconds).
 I am unsure why this is.
 30,001/30,001 events successfully inserted into the database.

 ##### Test #4